markaelie/LUNETA/README.md

 # LUNETA

+Featured by Apple in 150+ countries.

+App Store

+Playing on iOS can be intense, reflexive, acting, laughing, or fearful, but it can also be relaxing, soothing, and refreshing.

+iPhon.fr

+Shortlisted by PGConnects.

+Pocket Gamer

 The Source code is designed for iOS and Android devices, webgl version is only for demonstration.
 Unity version 2018.4.27f1
 Used 3rd Party Tools